dolfinx.fem.petsc

 - Parameters:

-L – A linear form or list of linear forms.
+L – A linear form or sequence of linear forms.

 constants – Constants appearing in the form.
 For a single form,